 Also, there’s something very special about how the various groups of people singing, clapping and dancing along in different quarters of Jerez contribute in a collective way to creating an atmosphere of joy, peace and friendliness that fills the whole city.

-Children in Jerez are always welcome in Zambombas too.
-They learn the lyrics and melodies of flamenco Christmas carols at a very early stage and they get to enjoy the arrival of Christmas in a warm and festive social environment.
+Children in Jerez are always welcome in Jerez Zambombas too.
+They learn the lyrics and melodies of flamenco Christmas carols at a very early stage.
+This allows them to enjoy the arrival of Christmas in a warm and festive social environment.

 Many Zambombas are planned in advance and are announced in local culture magazines.
 Others are more spontaneous and they will surprise you in the streets of Jerez while you walk from one of the announced ones to the next one.

 The best way to experience Zambombas is to spend a weekend in December (prior to Christmas eve) in Jerez old town.

 Upon arrival to the city, the next step would be to find a leaflet with the program of Zambombas.
 Then it is all about going from one zambomba to the next one, starting Friday afternoon and enjoying the music, the atmosphere and the interaction with the local people along the way.